 So what can we do?
 A concept I’ve been exploring lately is to, instead of adding more onto the heap of your life, try subtracting until you get down to what really matters.
 Then work on building in the targets of your attention.
 It just doesn’t make sense to, for example, start a farm while both heads of household work 40+ hours a week, homeschool kids, and volunteer at the soup kitchen every week.
 We tend to think we need to do more, when in actuality we need to stop letting the distractions take us away from what charges our lives with purpose.
 You must build a whole new ecosystem around the direction you want to steer your family’s life.

 Then, set about frustrating their expectations.
 Say “No.” It won’t kill them.
-This is admittedly much easier if it’s exercised from an early age, but it’s never too late to start de-pansifying your children.
-Again, this isn’t about telling them not to be a pansy, it’s about showing.
+This is admittedly much easier if it’s exercised from an early age, but it’s never too late to start frustrating your children’s expectations.
+Again, this isn’t about telling them not to be a whiner, it’s about showing.
 Show, don’t tell.
 Actions speak louder than words.

 - Help them find their edge.
 Find a physical pursuit where they can really push themselves.
 Team sports are great, but this particular skill comes from coaching body awareness and personal boundary challenging.
 Think dance, diving, gymnastics, Parkour, circus arts, wrestling, martial arts, weight lifting, etc.